Early Childhood and Childhood Education

 Anti-Racist Pedagogy in the Program

-Our program faculty believes that we must address anti-racist pedagogy, intentionally and substantively, from the first Block (e.g., using The Anti-Bias Curriculum & Starting Small in ECED 351) of the Early Childhood with Childhood Education program to the last (i.e., ensuring that this is a central focus during student teaching).
+Our program faculty believes that we must address anti-racist pedagogy, intentionally and substantively, from the first Block of the Early Childhood with Childhood Education program to the last (i.e., ensuring that this is a central focus during student teaching).
 We further believe that this should be a core part of the program, and our emphasis should be on not just "tolerance" for difference, but on welcoming and belonging.
 We maintain that this focus is too important not to do right, and will hold regular student and faculty conversations during our Fall and Spring semesters addressing relevant topics, questions and concerns, ideas, books and other resources, etc.

-For more information, specifically with regards to scheduling, please see the Master Schedule.
+For more information, specifically with regard to scheduling, please see the Master Schedule.

-In addition to the General Education requirements, candidates in the Early Childhood and Childhood Education program will need to select a Liberal Arts Concentration in: Art History, Dance, English, Environmental Studies, Foreign Language, Geography, History, Human Development (available only to Early Childhood/Childhood majors), Latin American Studies, Mathematics, Music, Natural Science, Political Science, Theatre, Urban Studies, or Women's Studies.
+In addition to the General Education requirements, candidates in the grades birth-6 Education programs will need to select a Liberal Arts Concentration in: Art History, Dance, English, Environmental Studies, Foreign Language, Geography, History, Human Development (available only to Early Childhood/Childhood majors), Latin American Studies, Mathematics, Music, Natural Science, Political Science, Theatre, Urban Studies, or Women's Studies.

 *PSYC 215 should be taken in Block I or II as it is a prerequisite or co-requisite for Block II.